Truganini: 1831

-In May 1831 Robinson took Truganini, Woureddy, Pagerly, Kikatapula, and Maulboyheener to a new mission that was being established at Musselroe Bay.
-In late June the group set out with Robinson on another mission to capture a group of Aboriginal people led by the chief Eumarrah.
-Robinson was soon informed that the governor had decided to disestablish the settlement at Gun Carriage Island and had appointed him superintendent of a new Aboriginal resettlement station on Flinders Island.
-After a few months, realising that he had little hope of finding Eumarrah's band with his existing guides, Robinson sought assistance from Eumarrah's rival Mannalargenna.
-Mannalargenna was furious with Robinson for breaking his earlier promises and for exiling him to Gun Carriage Island, but eventually agreed to assist him.
+In May 1831 Robinson took Truganini, Woureddy, Pagerly, Kikatapula, and Maulboyheenner to a mission that was being established at Musselroe Bay.
+In late June, the guides set out with Robinson on another expedition to capture a group of Aboriginal people led by Eumarrah.
+Robinson was informed that the governor had decided to disestablish the settlement at Gun Carriage Island and had appointed him superintendent of a new Aboriginal resettlement station on Flinders Island, located about 65 kilometres to the north-west of the Tasmanian mainland.
+After a few months of little success in locating Eumarrah, Robinson sought assistance from Eumarrah's rival Mannalargenna.
+Mannalargenna was furious with Robinson for breaking his earlier promises by exiling him to Gun Carriage Island, but eventually agreed to assist him in tracking down Eumarrah.

 In mid-August Truganini separated from the rest of the group to care for Woureddy, who had suffered an injury to his thigh.
 By the time they reunited with the rest of the party on 31 August, the group had located Eumarrah and had been joined by two more Aboriginal women, including Mannalargenna's daughter Woretemoeteryenner.
-Eumarrah offered to work with Mannalargenna to help Robinson track down the rival Big River people.
+Eumarrah offered to work with Mannalargenna to help Robinson track down the Big River people, who remained at large and had continued to engage in violent conflict with settlers.
 The group returned to Launceston in September 1831, where newspapers reported with excitement on Eumarrah's promises to locate and round up the Big River people.
-On 15 October Truganini, Robinson, and the several of the other Aboriginal guides set out on this new expedition.
-The group was forced to exercise caution as they traversed some of the colony's most settled regions, with Robinson believing that many of the settlers—utterly committed to the eradication of the Aboriginal population—would kill his guides if given the opportunity.
-On 30 December they finally located the group of 16 men, nine women, and one child, who were sent to the new settlement on Flinders Island.
+On 15 October Truganini, Robinson, and the other Aboriginal guides set out on this new expedition.
+The group was forced to exercise caution as they traversed some of the colony's most settled regions, with Robinson believing that many of the settlers would kill his guides if given the opportunity.
+On 30 December they located a group of 16 men, 9 women, and 1 child, who were sent to join the 66 residents of the new resettlement station on Flinders Island.